 - Increased productivity by switching laser on/off while in motion

 - No costly additional hardware required

 Modern sorting plants require extensive and flexible automation to ensure the throughput required by the recycling industry.
 Precision and speed are particularly crucial for tasks such as evaluating sensors and controlling large pneumatic valve lines.
 At extremely high sorting speeds, compensation for switching tolerances is also important. reACTION Technology can significantly boost the throughput of sorting plants and improve the quality of recycled materials.

 - No dedicated hardware required

 Application: Injection molding

 High-speed signal processing and microsecond control precision are vital factors in the plastics processing industry.
 The precision with which an injection molding machine is able to switch from speed control to pressure control has a direct impact on both product quality and the consumption of raw materials.
-With an extremely low response time of one microsecond, reACTION technology improves product quality while elevating performance with minimal dry cycle times.
+With an extremely low response time of one microsecond, reACTION Technology improves product quality while elevating performance with minimal dry cycle times.
+Application:

 - Raw material savings